 |Main St – Main (UP-N, Purple)||Wheaton (UP-W)||Waukegan (UP-N)|

-RTA, the Service Boards and design consultants are working on signage plans for each of the locations.
+RTA, the Service Boards and design consultants have recently completed signage plans for each of the locations.
 The plans include sign content and sign placement details.
-RTA is also beginning initial outreach to property owners where the signs will be placed including railroads and municipalities.
-Over the next several months the plans will be completed and an RFP will be issued for bids to fabricate and install this group of signs.
+RTA has also conducted outreach to property owners where the signs will be placed – including railroads and municipalities.
+Over the next several months, an IFB will be issued for bids to fabricate and install this group of signs in 2019.

-In the long range RTA expects to continue work on Downtown Chicago sites including signage for Ogilvie Transportation Center and Millennium Station as well as making further updates to the signage at Union and LaSalle Street Stations.
+In 2020, RTA expects to continue signage installation at Downtown Chicago sites including Ogilvie Transportation Center and Millennium Station – as well as making further updates to the signage at Chicago Union Station and LaSalle Street Station.
+The RTA will also install signage at the Aurora Transportation Center and the Blue Island/Vermont Street Metra stations.

-RTA is excited to see the successful adoption of the Design Standards Manual throughout the regional transit network with both CTA and Pace adopting the standards for new signs at locations from Rosemont to the upcoming O’Hare Intermodal Facility.
+RTA is excited to see the successful adoption of the Interagency Design Standards throughout the regional transit network, with both CTA and Pace adopting the standards for new signs at locations including I-90, Rosemont, Jefferson Park Transportation Center and 95th/Dan Ryan.